caltechlibrary/cold/about.md

 message: "If you use this software, please cite it as below."
 type: software
 title: "cold"
-abstract: "cold is a collection of localhost web services for accessing and managing controlled object lists and datum."
+abstract: "cold provides a localhost web services for managing controlled object lists and datum.
+It also includes scripts to syncrhonize with Caltech’s public directory data as well as push changes into feeds.library.caltech.edu which hosts the public API of cold content."
 authors:
   - family-names: Doiel
     given-names: R. S.